MatoPlus/GyroscopeMaze/README.md

 Worked on implementing in-game obstacles.

 Ri Xin Yang:
-Reworked gyroscope controller (hardware and software) by adding a physical button, reworked wiring design for a more transparent flow
+Reworked gyroscope controller (hardware and software) by adding a physical button, reworked wiring design for a more transparent flow.
 Worked on the integration of the gyroscope and the game with the arduino script.
-Helped design major refactor of that allowed the team to work easier in agile and  OOP development environment.
+Helped design major refactor of the code that allowed the team to work more easily in agile and OOP development environment.
 Maintained git repositories to ensure a smooth workflow throughout the development process.
 Worked on parts of the backends for the controller, such as auto port connections, cross platform port filtering and button input processing.